zampolli75/Rtests/R_beginners.md

       - Summary statistics (e.g., mean, max, min, median price).
       - A bar chart of the product prices (we suggest you use [ggplot2](https://github.com/tidyverse/ggplot2))
       - Comments on your analysis and results.
       - Resources you used extensively to accomplish the challenge.
-It is entirely fine to use resources you find on the web as guide/inspiration for your work, but we expect you to provide the most important resources you used.
+It is entirely fine to use resources you find on the web as guide/inspiration for your work, but we expect you to provide the most important ones you used.

 # Software